Is your KitchenAid dishwasher so rusty it’s starting to look like an antique?

 Potatoes contain oxalic acid, which like citric acid and vinegar, help dissolve the rust off of metal surfaces.
 The salt is used as an abrasive to remove the rust.
 To use this method, cut a potato in half and spread enough salt over the cut surface to cover the whole potato.
 Then, simply take the potato and firmly scrub it over the rusted areas, adding more salt as needed.
 Once the rust is completely gone, wipe down the surface of the dishwasher with a damp cloth.

 4.)
 Baking soda

 You can also use baking soda in place of citric acid to remove rust stains.
 Take some baking soda and add water to make a paste.
 Then, spread it over the rusted areas of your dishwasher; you can add more water if it gets too dry, which can scratch the surface.
 Then, with a sponge, scrub the rust off.
 This works well on metal surfaces.

 To stop the rust from recurring, get your plumbing checked to find out where the rust was coming from.
 Also, keep objects that are more likely to rust out of your dishwasher, which is consists mainly dishes made from steel.
 If you need to place stainless steel dishes in your dishwasher, thoroughly rinse them first, especially if you’re not turning the dishwasher on for awhile.
 These methods also work on washing machines, garden tools, metal dishes, car rims, and any other metal surface.

-Does your Kitchenaid dishwasher need a repair?
-Call Repair Care and get a free quote today!
-For repairs in Ottawa call 1-888-501-9702
+Does your KitchenAid dishwasher need a repair?
+Call Repair Care and get a free Quote Today!
+For repairs in Toronto GTA, Ottawa, Calgary, Edmonton and Vancouver call 1-888-501-9702